apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 Attention: Aligned timeseries must have the same compression type.

-Notice that when in the CREATE TIMESERIES statement the encoding method conflicts with the data type, the system gives the corresponding error prompt as shown below:
+It should be noted that when the encoding mode specified in the creation of timeseries does not match the data type, the system will give the corresponding error promot as shown below:

 ```
 IoTDB > create timeseries root.ln.wf02.wt02.status WITH DATATYPE=BOOLEAN, ENCODING=TS_2DIFF